Open-LinaOS-Foundation/LinaOS/Documentation/gpu/introduction.rst

 Feature Merge Deadlines
 -----------------------

-All feature work must be in the linux-next tree by the -rc6 release of the current release cycle, otherwise they must be postponed and can't reach the next merge window.
-All patches must have landed in the drm-next tree by latest -rc7, but if your branch is not in linux-next then this must have happened by -rc6 already.
+All feature work must be in the linaos-next tree by the -rc6 release of the current release cycle, otherwise they must be postponed and can't reach the next merge window.
+All patches must have landed in the drm-next tree by latest -rc7, but if your branch is not in linaos-next then this must have happened by -rc6 already.

 After that point only bugfixes (like after the upstream merge window has closed